 As explained earlier, bond prices and bond yield share an inverse relation.

-Options with Investing in Bonds
+Your Options When Investing in Bonds

 - Bond ETFs: These are hybrid instruments because they track a bond index in an attempt to replicate its return but they trade on a stock exchange, giving it a stock-like property.
 Examples are bond ETFs are iShare Core U.S. Aggregate Bond ETF, Vanguard Total Bond Market ETF, iShares iBoxx $ Investment Grade Corporate Bond ETF.